samsuanchen/eforthKTTY/README.txt

    After a command line input sent to 328eforth, eforthKTTY will send '1 EMIT CR .S CR WORDS' or '[ 1 EMIT CR .S CR WORDS ]' extra command to get the working status of 328eforth.

+C03.
+Retrieve previous command line input.
+   Previous command line input can be retrieve bye using UP and DOWN keys.

+C04.
+Sending 328eforth command file.
+   Click 'sendFile' can send command lines of a specified file in '328eforth' directory.

+C05.
+Sending clipboard text as command lines.
+   Pasteing into empty command line input box, can send clipboard text as command lines.

 >>> D. to do:

 D01.
 Make input boxes for port, baud, system.